T601; Short form:

 Lectures will be reinforced through visiting scholars or special guest speakers related to the course, plus occasional field trips through travel bursaries or grants.

 Research and teaching in the School are interchangeable.
 This means that you will be taught by members of staff who are engaged in a wide range of research projects, ensuring that your learning experience with us will be informed by relevant and cutting-edge research.
-The teaching and research interests of staff within the School cover a broad spectrum and come to particularly sharp focus in the following areas:
+The teaching and research interests of staff within the School cover a broad spectrum.

 Full-time: The fee for the first year of the course will be £5,500 (UK/EU).
 Fees for years 2 to 4 will be £9,250* (UK/EU) per year